tvmai/tvmai.github.io/_posts/2018-10-03-auto-tune-all.md

 kernel library.
 TVM's graph runtime can call MIOpen's kernel implementations directly, so we report the baseline performance by using this integration.

 We didn't do any specific optimization for AMD GPU.
-All computation definition/schedule code for NVIDIA GPU is directly reused.
+All computation definition and schedule code for NVIDIA GPU is directly reused.
 As a result, TVM is a little bit slower then MIOpen in most cases.
 We believe there is still room for improvement.